 Probably 40, roughly.

 One of our new products is the Prophet 12 module, which is a black module version of the Prophet 12 keyboard that we released six months ago.

 – Having been credited with making the first soft synth in the 90′s for Intel, how do you compare working with digital versus making analog synths?

 Well, there’s always been digital components to all DSI instruments.
 The Prophet 12 is a good example.
 It has digital oscillators with analog filters.
 That’s because the analog oscillators can’t do what we wanted them to do, so we couldn’t use them, which is okay.
 We don’t take sides between analog and digital.
 We’d rather build the kind of instruments that we want.
 But we think an analog filter and signal path are important, so we put those in.

 Well, digital synths sound good; there’s nothing wrong with them.
 They’re just different, and it’s really hard to quantify that without using abstract words like “fat” or “warm”.
 But there’s something about it, and you have to play it for yourself to hear the difference and see whether it speaks to you or not.
 Many musicians say that the analog stuff fits better in a mix, which makes sense.
 It’s all about the subtle differences between the different oscillator voices.

-Do you think that there might still be some unexplored avenues with regards to bridging the gap between digital and analog?
-Arturia have made some pretty well-received emulations.
+– Do you think that there might still be some unexplored avenues with regards to bridging the gap between digital and analog?
+Arturia has made some pretty well-received emulations.